“Serve your country or remain mediocre”

 The film takes a bold approach to the dramatisation of historical events.
 Aware of the audience’s tendency to be desensitised to gory details and shocking use of violence, The Emperor of Paris aims for an ambitious mix of grisly brutality, fleeting yet confounding mentions of the city’s politics, and over-romanticised love scenes that are not nearly as fleshy as the violent fight scenes.

 This standard plot outline would seem awfully jarring, if not for the film’s affinity for action.
 It starts off with a squish and a thud, quite literally.
-It then plunges into intrigue that is presented better visually than through dialogue, which circles its core aimlessly – leaving us gazing at the grim setting instead.
+It then plunges into intrigue that is presented better visually than through dialogue, which circles its core aimlessly.
+This leaves us gazing at the grim setting, instead.
 When it finally tears its way to the heart of its intent, the story appears to tiptoe around events that precede the plot itself, taunting us with ghostlike exposition.

 All in all, The Emperor of Paris is perfect for those, who seek action and gore, which are somewhat detached from reality.
 Calling the film a drama is a bit of a stretch, but this in itself is a nod to the lively shape of its final, fluid form.